If You’ve Been Injured in a Car Accident We Can Help You Get Your Life Back on Track

 A: Absolutely.
 Your automobile insurance carrier owes you duties of good faith and fair dealing.
 In the past we have alleged multiple violations of the Texas Insurance Code and Texas Deceptive Trade Practices Act against insurance companies who fail to exercise good faith to their customers.

 How We Can Help You: The first-party insurance carrier may not take you seriously if you are unrepresented because they will not fear the possibility of a lawsuit being filed against them.
-Our firm works in conjunction with two attorneys that are Board Certified in Personal Injury Trial Law by the Texas Legal Board of Specialization on cases requiring litigation.

 Q: What happens if you choose not to accept the at-fault driver’s insurance company’s final offer?